bosoy83/f3site/README EN.txt

 php_flag magic_quotes_gpc 0

 If your server does NOT support php_flag command, an empty page or error 500 may be displayed.
 Some hostings can interpret SetEnv instruction.
 Check if your hosting's admin panel lets you change options.

+If you cannot get rid of the problem, delete all .htaccess files from the main directory, ADMIN and by necessity - from CFG folder.
+But only limited Nice URL feature will work!